arcolux/DaniaFYP/readme.md

 5. Click on the "Reset Token" button.
 6. Copy the token and save it for later.

+## Adding Discord Bot to Server

+1. Go to the "OAuth2" tab on the left side of the page.
+2. Under the "OAuth2 URL Generator" section, select the "bot" checkbox.
+3. Copy the URL and paste it into your browser.

 ## Preparing for System Source Code

 ### Step 1: Download the Files